jscaffrey/jscaffreyhill.github.io/index.md

 ---
 layout: about
 ---
 Hi.
 I'm Julia Caffrey.
-I am a librarian and technology enthusiast currently living in the Boston area.
+I am a librarian and technology enthusiast currently living in the Baltimore area.

-I currently work for [Simmons College Library](http://www2.simmons.edu/library/).
-I graduate in May with my MLIS from [Simmons SLIS](http://www.simmons.edu/academics/schools/school-of-library-and-information-science).
+I currently work as Web Services Librarian for [Towson University Libraries](http://libraries.towson.edu/).
+I graduated in May with my MLIS from
+[Simmons SLIS](http://www.simmons.edu/academics/schools/school-of-library-and-information-science).
 In the past I taught English in Japan with the [JET Program](http://jetprogramme.org/en/).